GENERATE_SYNTHETIC_DATA

 • The key is the column name.
 Properties in the value should be applied to this column.

-• The value is an OBJECT containing the following key/value pair:
+• The value is an OBJECT value containing any of the following key-value pairs:

-• join_key: Set to TRUE or FALSE, where TRUE indicates that this is a join key column.
-Learn about join keys
+• join_key: BOOLEAN, where TRUE indicates that this is a join key column.
+This cannot be used in a column labeled categorical.
+Column must be a string, numeric, or Boolean value.
+Learn about join keys.

 Default: FALSE.